Aspropaxillus giganteus: Habitat and distribution

 These mature specimens have brown stains on the cap.

 Aspropaxillus giganteus can form fairy rings in grassy areas like pastures, and is also found along roadsides; it produces fruiting bodies in summer and autumn.
 It is a saprobic species, and so derives nutrients by decomposing organic matter.

 The fungus has a cosmopolitan distribution, and occurs throughout the temperate zone of the northern hemisphere.
 It is found in North America, Britain, and Europe.
 David Arora reports that in North America, it is most common in the Pacific Northwest and the Rocky Mountains.

-Uses

 Edibility

-The species is nonpoisonous but reportedly poor in flavor.
-Although one source claims that it is a "choice edible when young", another source warns of the possibility of stomach cramps and diarrhea.
+Consumption soundness

+It is described as "edible" or "nonpoisonous" by various sources.
+It is described that "[o]ccasionally consumption results in stomach cramps and diarrhea" by Hall et al. (2003).

+Palatability

+It is a "choice edible mushroom when young", as described by Schalkwijk-Barendsen (1991).
+It "can be mild and pleasant but is sometimes truly disgusting", said Hall et al. (2003).
+It is "with poor flavor", as recorded by Miller and Miller (2006).
+It has "a pleasant mealy odor and a good, sweet taste", as noticed by Ribeiro et al. (2008).
+It "has delicate aroma and tender texture", as denoted by Liu et al. (2019).

+Other aspects

+The odor has been said to be farinaceous or similar to fish meal.

 Burrows suggests preparing specimens by cutting them up and boiling the pieces, and disposing of the water; then they may be used in dishes such as stews and casseroles.
 Because of its large size, one specimen can be enough to be consumed by several individuals.
-The odor has been said to be farinaceous or similar to fish meal; the taste and smell of the mushroom have also been alternately characterized as "mild and pleasant" or "truly disgusting".

 The species is also a favorite food for species of the fruit fly genus Drosophila.